 I swivel my smock around my neck until it becomes a cape.
 I grip the armrests at my sides, lift my body, and place my feet onto the chair, landing in a hawk’s stance.

 My hairdresser shrieks.

 Half bird, half human, I whale.
 “I want a haircut that will simultaneously erase my past life and grant me a new one, a better one!
 I want this haircut to say, ‘This girl is the hottest human being on this earth and deserves to be loved unconditionally because of it, because of how hot she is.’
-Remove my childhood, Hairdresser, relieve me of middle school, erase high school, college, and these last few weeks since graduation.
-I want to keep one family vacay to Colorado Springs, but that’s it.”
+Remove my childhood, Hairdresser, relieve me of middle school, eradicate high school, college, and these last few weeks since graduation.
+I want to remember one family vacation to Colorado Springs, but that’s it.”

 My hairdresser is cuddled on the counter two rows behind mine.
-He hands appear around the sides of the mirror in front of him.
+His hands appear around the sides of the mirror in front of him.
 He slowly rises.
 Everyone else is outside.
-The other clients, with wet and half cut hair, press their faces against the window.
+The other clients, with wet and half-cut hair, press their faces against the window.